amachg/RP-Lidar_Sfml/README.md

-# Slamtec RPLIDAR scan graphics viewer, using SFML, on Windows	or	Linux
+# Slamtec RPLIDAR scan viewer, using SFML, on Windows	or Linux

-This code creates a LIDAR 2D scan data display, that reads point-cloud data from an RPLIDAR Device and displays the output, on an SFML display window, in realtime.
+This code reads a 2D point-cloud scan-data from an RPLIDAR Device and displays the output on an SFML display window, in realtime.
-Also displayed are closest/farthest distance arrows, low/hight distance limits, the axes and the LIDAR device.
+Also displayed are the LIDAR device, the device settings, closest/farthest distance arrows, low/hight distance limits, and the cartesian axes.

 The user can move the axes origin with the arrow keys and zoom with the mouse wheel.